Tom1358/butterflies_of_britain/README.md

 ------------------------------
 * The W3C CSS Validation Service - Jigsaw was used for CSS code in this project, which the code passed with no errors or warnings.
 * The W3C Markup Validation Service was used for HTML code in this project, and the code passed with no errors or warnings.
-* In Chrome Developer Tools, Lighthouse reports were generated to see if there were any ways that the website could be optimised or enhanced.
-* Homepage Lighthouse Summary
-* Gallery Page Lighthouse Summary
-* About Page Lighthouse Summary
-* Contact Page Lighthouse Summary

 ------------------------------
 User Stories Testing